jescriu/gp-data-service-linking-simplification/meetings/2021-12-03/MIWP Sub-group 2.3.2 Simplification Part B 2021-12-13 summary.md

 **Agenda Item 2 - Discussion on the Remapping of Extended Capabilities**

-The initial proposal for remapping the elements foreseen in the Extended Capabilities, prepared by Antonio Rotundo and included in [Consolidated proposal – Annex B](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/blob/main/proposals/JRC/ds-linking-simplification-good-practice.md#annex-b), was discussed by the working group.
-The final aim is avoding the necessary provision of the Extended Capabilities in the Capabilities documents of WxS INSPIRE services, scoped to OGC Web Services (OWS).
+An initial proposal for remapping the INSPIRE elements contained in the services metadata (Extended Capabilities), as described in Scenario 2 of the INSPIRE Network Sevices Technical Guidelines (TG NS) was discussed by the group.
+This draft proposal was prepared by Antonio Rotundo and lately included in [Consolidated proposal – Annex B](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/blob/main/proposals/JRC/ds-linking-simplification-good-practice.md#annex-b).

+The objective of this discussion is to achieve a more complete simplification of data-service linking by using Scenario 2 (and thus, not requiring the provision of service matadata as metadata records offered by an external discovery service) while reallocating the service metadata elements foreseen - as per this scenario - in the Extended Capabilities of OGC WxS INSPIRE services into standard elements of their corresponding Capabilties documents.
+This optional approach would allow avoding their necessary provision in the Extended Capabilities of such service Capabilties documents.

+The group agreed to scope the remapping work to OGC Web Services (OWS).